Arlington, Texas: Transportation

 On July 2, 1902, the first Dallas/Fort-Worth "Interurban" electric trolley came to Arlington; this popular service ran between those three cities and points in between until Christmas Eve, 1934, providing easy transportation for both business and pleasure.
 The track ran through Arlington along what is now Abram Street.

 In the era of private operation of passenger trains prior to the Amtrak era, Texas and Pacific Railway trains such as the Texas Eagle and the Louisiana Eagle made stops in Arlington, on trips between Fort Worth and Dallas.
 Amtrak's Texas Eagle (Chicago-San Antonio) makes stops at Fort Worth Central Station 14 miles to the west and Dallas Union Station 18 miles to the east.

 Arlington Municipal Airport (GKY) is located entirely within Arlington and is a public use airport owned by the City of Arlington.
-It serves as a reliever airport for Dallas/Fort Worth International Airport and Dallas Love Field (though it lacks scheduled airline service) and is currently used for general aviation purposes.
+It serves as a reliever airport for Dallas/Fort Worth International Airport and Dallas Love Field.
 Several companies operate aircraft services on the airport property, including the Bell Helicopter division of Textron.

-For many years, Arlington had the notorious distinction of being the largest city in the United States that was not served by a public transportation system.
+For many years, Arlington had the distinction of being the largest city in the United States that was not served by a public transportation system.
 Between 1980 and 2013, voters rejected three separate ballot proposals to bring public transportation to the city, though certain political and economic realities particular to North Texas made successful passage of those measures arguably more difficult in Arlington than in other parts of the state or country.
 On August 19, 2013, the two-year pilot project known as the Metro Arlington Xpress (MAX) bus began offering weekday bus service between College Park Center (on the campus of The University of Texas at Arlington) and the Trinity Railway Express (TRE) CentrePort Station near DFW Airport, with a single stop near the Arlington Entertainment District.
 From the TRE station, riders could take the TRE to Fort Worth, Dallas and points in between, all of which are served by comprehensive public transit systems.

 On its first year, the MAX program logged 64,600 one-way rides and cost $1.4 million.
 The service was run through a tri-party agreement between the City of Arlington, the Fort Worth Transportation Authority and the Dallas Area Rapid Transit.
 City Council extended the MAX bus service beyond the original two-year pilot timeframe through annual contracts until December 31, 2017.
 The MAX was officially shut down on December 29, 2017, a few weeks after Via debuted in Arlington.
 The City of Arlington has a lower than average percentage of households without a car.
 In 2015, just 4.7 percent of Arlington households lacked a car, which dropped to 3.7 percent in 2016.
 The national average is 8.7 percent in 2016.
 Arlington averaged 1.89 cars per household in 2016, compared to a national average of 1.8.